The Land We Love

 Ravenel responded enthusiastically, providing articles in five issues between May 1867 and March 1868.

 The articles dealt with a wide range of agricultural subjects, from raising peaches and grapes to the function of leaf stomata in plants for regulating water loss.
 This was a subject that Ravenel knew well, and could write about swiftly and with ease, so the ratio of dollars paid to hours spent writing was favorable.
 But to Ravenel there were also side-benefits, as exemplified by the response to an article that he wrote on Lespedeza striata.
 He had observed the plant in South Carolina some two decades earlier, and chose to write about it with his own business interests in mind.
 In the article he expressed a hope that the plant would prove to grow well during hot summers and thus provide a good source of cattle fodder.
 In response, readers of the magazine sent to him large numbers of orders for seeds, to the tune of to per order.

 Although Hill himself was no advocate of women's rights and legal reform in that area, the magazine featured the works of many women, including Preston (aforementioned), Mary Bayard Clarke, and Fanny Murdaugh Downing.
 Issues would commonly include four to five works by women authors (who would, like the male authors, usually be named in the table of contents next to their works), reviews of books by women writers (e.g. Emily V. Mason's Southern Poems of the War) or in favor of women's rights (e.g. Virginia Penny's The Employments of Women reviewed in 1868), and advertisements for women's schools.
 For white women the magazine was one of many post-bellum magazines that were willing to accept their works.

-The Land We Love merged together with the New Eclectic in April 1869.
+The Land We Love merged with the New Eclectic in April 1869.
 The Richmond Eclectic was founded in Richmond, Virginia, in 1866 by Moses D. Hodge and David Hand Browne, taken over in January 1868, renamed New Eclectic, and moved to Baltimore, under the ownership of Fridge Murdoch and Lawrence and H. C. Turnbull.
 It was renamed into Southern Magazine in 1871, which was published until 1875.
 It was edited by David Hand Browne.